-Next to Jesus' death and resurrection, and the outpouring of the Holy Spirit on the Day of Pentecost, the events that take place in Acts 10 are the most important developments in the history of Christianity.
+Next to Jesus' death and resurrection and the outpouring of the Holy Spirit on the Day of Pentecost, the events that take place in Acts 10 are the most important developments in the history of Christianity.

-If ever there was a power lunch this was it!
+If ever there was a power lunch, this was it!

-Up until Acts 10 the Church was made up mostly of Jews.
+Up until Acts 10, the Church was made up mostly of Jews.
 Christianity was viewed as a sect of Judaism.

 But Jesus promised Peter the keys to the kingdom.
-And the man with those keys would open the door of salvation to both Jews, and Samaritans, and Gentiles.
+And the man with those keys would open the door of salvation to Jews, and Samaritans, and Gentiles.

-In Acts 10 God blazes a new trail, and Peter leads the way.
+In Acts 10, God blazes a new trail, and Peter leads the way.
 God uses a vision from heaven to open up Peter's mind, his heart, even his mouth - and eventually the community of God.
-A heavenly vision supplies Peter the courage to chart a new course.
+A heavenly vision supplies Peter with the courage to chart a new course.

-In this chapter a new work begins.
-God teaches Peter that what He once called unclean, He now calls okay - and that includes both pork chops and Gentiles.

-Acts 10 forever changes the scope of Christianity, and the make-up of the Church.
-We cannot over-emphasize the significance of the events in Acts 10...
+God teaches Peter that what He once called unclean He now calls okay - and that includes both pork chops and Gentiles.
+Acts 10 forever changes the scope of Christianity and the make-up of the Church.
+We cannot over-emphasize this chapter's significance.

-We pick it up tonight where we left off... in 9:32...
+We pick up where we left off last Sunday in 9:32...

 "Now it came to pass, as Peter went through all parts of the country, that he also came down to the saints who dwelt in Lydda."
-Lydda was an Israeli city with a large Gentile population - 25 miles NW of Jerusalem - about 8 miles from the Mediterranean port of Joppa.
+Lydda was an Israeli city with a large Gentile population, 25 miles NW of Jerusalem, about 8 miles from the Mediterranean port of Joppa.